Bucky Glow Overview

 Break-out pins to hook up any sensor and MIDI

-The best feature of the Bucky Glow is that you have access to digitial I/O pins, a TX (transmit) pin, a RX (receive) pin, reset pin, and ground pin.
+In the first version of the Bucky Glow, you have access to digitial I/O pins, a TX (transmit) pin, a RX (receive) pin, reset pin, and ground pin.
 These pins enable you to connect the Bucky Glow to sensors (e.g. capacitive touch, infrared, ultrasonic), motors, MIDI jacks, and any other electronics you can think of.
 There are tons of unique ways to make the Bucky Glow musical and interactive.
+The newer version has the touch faces and MIDI built in.

 Bucky Glow App